David-Manniche/TheMarket/readme.txt

-    => 048634 - Users are unable to see products in the favourite list if brand is not selected for the product => 048649 - whenever seller/admin edits the catalog/inventory then on updating it updates the url and changes it to id => 048457 - on seller credit page unable to edit label BL_Add_Wallet_Credits_[ Br]
+    => 048634 - Users are unable to see products in the favourite list if brand is not selected for the product => 048649 - whenever seller/admin edits the catalog/inventory then on updating it updates the url and changes it to id => 048457 - on seller credit page unable to edit label BL_Add_Wallet_Credits_[ Br] => 049052 - Category icon not displayed in Android and iOS mobile applications

 Enhancements :
    => Make provision to made seller